bind5g/BIND5G/NaaS-API/examples/onsite_examples.md

 		}
 	```

- - [ ] Create a Radio Access Network: POST/radio_infrastructure request with the following body request:
+ - [ ] Create a Radio Access Network: POST/radio_infrastructure request with the tenant_id of the first step and with the following body request:
 	```
 		{
 			"RAN_description": {